Prostatitis is a major issue for the male population. With a prevalence rate of 8.2%, it is affecting people’s quality of life.

 - X-ray – A detailed visual imagery or sonogram is necessary to determine prostatitis or any urinary tract problems.
 That’s why a doctor may suggest you do a CT scan.
 With an ultrasound image, doctors can scan the prostate or urinary tract for a possible infection.

 Depending on the results of your diagnostic, you may receive empirical antibiotics or alpha-blockers for 4 to 6 weeks.
 If you feel any pain from the infection, the doctor may suggest NSAIDs with simple analgesics.

 Step 2: Follow Up

-Some patients can get rid of the prostatitis symptoms in just 4 to 6 weeks after antibiotic therapy.
+Following a prostatitis diagnosis, some patients can get rid of the prostatitis symptoms in just 4 to 6 weeks after antibiotic therapy.
 But, if the symptoms persist, you will need additional management strategies.
 The doctor will work on the cause of the problem.